Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 ---

 # Introduction
 There is a plethora of information about how to speed up Python code.
 Some stategies revolve around leveraging libraries like Cython whereas others propose a "do this, not that" coding approach.
-An example of the latter is using list expressions instead of creating an empty list, looping through, and appending at each iteration.
+An example of the latter is using vectorized implementations instead of for loops.
 There exist many "do this, not that" strategies but I decided to focus on just a few, which I discovered in the *Links* section below.

 My initital intent was just to test the assertions.
 However, as I collected experimental data on the various methods, I became curious about another claim I often hear: Python 3 is faster than Python 2.
 So I plied the exact same experimental methods in Python 2.7 (Py27) and Python 3.5 (Py35), affecting the necessary changes like using xrange for Py27 and and range for Py35.
 All of my experiments as well as results and corresponding graphs can be found here: [Py27 Notebook](https://github.com/dziganto/dziganto.github.io/blob/master/_notebooks/Faster_Python_Tips_And_Tricks_Py27.ipynb) and [Py35 Notebook](https://github.com/dziganto/dziganto.github.io/blob/master/_notebooks/Faster_Python_Tips_And_Tricks_Py35.ipynb).